nirv-ai/docs/vault/README.md

 ## each filename denotes a secret engine, path enabled, path to store secret
 SECRET_DATA_INIT_DIR=$VAULT_INSTANCE_SRC_DIR/config/005-000-secret-data-init

-# change the default path at which a vault feature is enabled
-## you will also have to manually change the default configs filename template
-export SECRET_KV1_PATH=
-export SECRET_KV2_PATH=
-export DB_PATH=
-export AUTH_PATH=

 # wherever you will temporarily store created secrets on disk
 export JAIL="$(pwd)/secrets/dev/apps/vault"